Karudhoru/MetaQuest--A-Metagenomics-Analyzer/README.md

 **Key Capabilities:**
 - Taxonomic classification and pathogen detection
-- Machine learning-enhanced pathogen prediction
+- Machine learning-enhanced pathogen prediction (Also in FASTQ)
 - Advanced comparative analysis with statistical testing
 - Comprehensive file validation and quality control
 - Interactive visualizations and reporting
-- De novo metagenomic assembly with SPAdes
+- Enhanced functional annotation with COG and SwissProt databases
-- Enhanced functional annotation with combined COG and SwissProt databases
+- Professional logging system with debug mode for troubleshooting

 ---